moluwole/Bast/docs/controllers.rst

 .. automodule:: Controller

-Controllers in Bast handle the logic of our app as stated in the MVC paradigm ``M - Model | V - View | C - Controller.
+Controllers in Bast handle the logic of our app as stated in the MVC paradigm ``M - Model | V - View | C - Controller``.
 To create controllers in Bast

 .. code:: bash